Pierce Brosnan Talks Upcoming Show ‘The Son,’ His Return To Television

 As AMC describes, The Son is based on Phillip Meyer’s best-selling novel of the same name.
 Brosnan will play the character of Eli McCullough, the “charismatic patriarch” of a powerful Texas family.
 AMC further describes the story as a “multi-generational epic” that will depict “two concurrent time periods.”

 According to AMC, one of the storylines will follow a much younger Eli McCullough, who is taken and raised by Comanche Native Americans in the late 1840s.
-The other storyline will take place six decades later and show McCullough as a business man and head of his family.
+The other storyline will take place six decades later and show McCullough as a businessman and head of his family.
 AMC provides further details as well, describing how the experiences from his youth have an impact on the way the older McCullough conducts his business.

 “[T]he charismatic patriarch of the McCullough family who applies the brutal Comanche worldview to his business dealings.
-Born on the day Texas became an independent Republic, “The First Son of Texas” is a relic of the Wild West, uneasy with the inexorable taming of Texas and the uncertain future of his legacy.”
+Born on the day Texas became an independent Republic, ‘The First Son of Texas’ is a relic of the Wild West, uneasy with the inexorable taming of Texas and the uncertain future of his legacy.”

-Per Deadline, Brosnan also commented on how being in television nowadays is a “different beast,”compared to his Remington Steele days.
+Per Deadline, Brosnan also commented on how being in television nowadays is a “different beast” compared to his Remington Steele days.
 When so many shows from the past coming back these days, Brosnan was also asked about a possible Remington Steele reboot.
 He didn’t appear to be too keen on the idea of playing the character again himself, saying that the role “would be another man’s job.”

 AMC releases first trailer for The Son starring Pierce Brosnan https://t.co/mU6O1iY1gu pic.twitter.com/W6aKDKY6w8